salahalbasha/My-SQL-Repository/README.md

 # My-SQL-Repository
-My SQL portfolio displays all the analytics queries I've completed using SQL.
+This portfolio displays some analytics queries I've completed using SQL.